emu-russia/pureikyubu/SRC/IntelCore/Readme.md

 Intel has historically used a very sophisticated addressing scheme, which is defined by a combination of ModRM and SIB byte fields (starting at 32-bit).
 Long Mode also adds the REX prefix, which further complicates the scheme.

-This component abstracts this whole kitchen by simply specifying the type of the parameter directly.
+This component abstracts whole kitchen by simply specifying the type of the parameter directly.
 For example the instruction:

 ```
 adc [EAX * 2 + ECX + 0x11], EBX